nhernandezdlm/nhdlm_cml_demo/code/README.md

 There are a couple of steps needed at the start to configure the Project and Workspace settings so each step will run successfully.
 If you are building the project from the source code, then you must run the project bootstrap file before running other steps.

 Open the file `0_bootstrap.py` in a normal workbench Python3 session.
 You only need a 1 vCPU / 2 GiB instance.
-Once the session is loaded, click **Run > Run All Lines**.
+You must enable Spark.
+Once the session is loaded, click **Run > Run All**.
 This will file will first install project requirements.
 Then it will create environment variables for the project called **STORAGE** which is the root of default file storage location for the Hive Metastore in the DataLake (e.g. `s3a://my-default-bucket` if on AWS), and **STORAGE_MODE** which indicates if external storage is available or not.
 If not, the project will be build using local project storage only.
 This script will also upload the data used in the project to `$STORAGE/$DATA_LOCATION/`.
 The original file comes as part of this git repo in the `raw` folder.

 ### 1 Ingest Data